-Your animals' health is important to providing a safe, healthy product to the buyer.
+Your pigs' health is important to providing a safe, healthy product to the buyer.
 Food safety and animal well-being are taught as part of the Youth for the Quality Care of Animals.
-The Beef Quality Assurance Field Guide also had resources related to animal health, proper handing, and considerations for transportation important for producing a quality beef product.
+Raising your animal using a health program that includes vaccine and anti-parasiticides will present good carcass quality by reducing trim loss due to adhesions from respiratory disease, swollen lymph node and kidneys from infections, or liver tracts from round worms.
+In addition to your health plan, understanding how to move and appropriately handle pigs is also important for a quality pork product.